 Special event revenue consists of registrations, sponsorships and other contributions.
-The exchange element of the special event revenue was \$871,256 for the year ended August 31, 2021.
+The exchange element of the special event revenue was \$3,172,504 and \$871,256 for the years ended August 31, 2022 and 2021, respectively.
 The portion that is considered to be exchange revenue is recognized as revenue when the performance obligations are met which is the occurrence of the event.